McGrath of Ulster

 The Clan McGrath of Ulster historically occupied the territory within the confines of the Barony of Tirhugh, Co.
-Donegal, adjacent counties of Tyrone and Fermanagh.
-The McGrath Chief held the hereditary title of Corab and Termoner of Lough Derg.
-However in the late 16th century many McGraths from the Termon followed Archbishop Miler McGrath to Cashel in Tipperary and the neighbouring county of Waterford when he took the Archbishopric.
-We are fortunate to have the names of many of those who followed him from a contemporary document, a pardon issued by King James I to Archbishop Miler McGrath and his followers in 1608.
-The pardon lists many of these migrant McGraths from Ulster by name.
+Donegal and adjacent counties of Tyrone and Fermanagh.
+The McGrath Chief held the hereditary title of Corab (In Gaelic: Comharba) and Termoner of Lough Derg.
+However, in the late 16th century many McGraths from the Termon followed Archbishop Miler McGrath to Cashel in Tipperary and the neighbouring county of Waterford when he received the Anglican Archbishopric of Cashel.
+We are fortunate to have the names of these Ulster migrants from a contemporary document, a pardon issued in 1608 by King James I to Archbishop Miler McGrath and his followers.

 Most of the Gaelic genealogies and pedigrees of the 15th and 16th centuries accept the Clan McGrath of Ulster as descendents of the McGraths of Thomond and in turn have an hereditary link to the Princes of Thomond and Brian Boru, High King of Ireland.

-The Clan McGrath of Ulster are also related to many of the noble families of Ulster, including the O'Neills of Tyrone.
+The Clan McGrath of Ulster are also related to many of the noble families of Ulster by way of blood and the practice of fosterage, including the O’Neills of Tyrone, the O’Donnells of Tyrconnel (Donegal) and the Maguires of Fermanagh.
 We know from the Annals of Ulster and the Annals of the Four Masters the names and lineage of the McGrath Chiefs from the 13th century until the eventual demise of the Gaelic order in the 17th century.

 By the 16th century the McGraths of Thomond had spread out from Clare to the counties of Waterford and Tipperary were they had established the bardic school at Cahir.

-The head of the sept in the early 1600's was Philip McCragh of Sliabh Gua who constructed a castle called Sleady Castle in 1628 at Curragh na Sleady.
+The head of the sept in the early 1600’s was Philip McCragh of Sliabh Gua who constructed a castle called Sleady Castle in 1628 at Curraghnasleady.
 Part of the walls of this impressive 17th century, four story structure are still standing.
 Sleady Castle is located just east of Cappaquin a little off the road to Clonmel.
-A further castle was constructed at Mountain Castle (which is still standing), where Philip lived prior to building Sleady Castle.
+A further castle was constructed at Mountain Castle where Philip lived prior to the completion of Sleady Castle.

 A tower house at Abbeyside across the river from Dungarvan was built by a member of this sept in the mid 1500s.
 They were protectors and patrons of the nearby Augustinian Abbey.
 The castle was finally demolished in the 1960’s.
 The site of the castle was marked with the unveiling of a commemorative plaque in 2015.

 The Civil Survey of 1654AD for Co.
 Tipperary effectively groups together three main clusters of McGraths.
 One group are the descendents of the Ulster McGraths who arrived with Archbishop Miler McGrath to central Tipperary.
-In this time of religious conflict and war Archbishop Miler brought 200 men-at-arms from Ulster that included McGraths and their bannermen from Clan McMenamin and Clan Monaghan. all acting as Archbishop McGrath's personal bodyguard,.
-This migration from Ulster increased McGrath numbers in the region where their descendents reside to this day.
+In this time of religious conflict and war Archbishop Miler brought 200 men-at-arms from Ulster that included McGraths and their bannermen from Clan McMenamin and Clan Monaghan. all acting as Miler’s personal bodyguard.
+This migration from Ulster increased McGrath numbers in the region where their descendants reside to this day.
 The other Tipperary family was listed as McCragh in northwest Tipperary and the third was again listed as McCragh in the Cahir area.

 A further McCraith family occupied the tower house at Loughlohery both before and after the Cromwellian transplantation that removed many Irish families from their homesteads.
 Their descendants still occupy the townland of Loughlohery to this day.
 Over the subsequent years some of these McCraghs migrated into Co.
 Limerick, Co.
 Cork and Co.
 Waterford.